20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Playa Samara

-Playa Samara has long been known as one of the best beaches for families in Costa Rica- and locals love it here.
+Playa Samara has long been known as one of the best beaches in Costa Rica for families- and locals love it here.
 The beach is crescent-shaped, lined with palm trees, and the water is relatively warm.

 There are plenty of accommodations for families with kids to fit every budget, same for restaurants.
 Samara Beach is a favorite- with ample parking and a great family atmosphere.
 You could boogie board here, but probably not surf.
 It’s the perfect beach for families.